 Al Shabab has seen the presence of Kenya troops in Somalia as invasion and it singled out the country as a soft target.
-The Kenyan government has invested in the army’s operation in Somalia while giving leeway to al Shabab attacks inside Kenya.
+The government has invested in the army’s operation in Somalia while giving leeway to Shabab attacks inside Kenya.

 The al Qaeda-affiliated group has stepped up its attacks both in Kenya and Somalia in the last few months.

-In December 2019, the group attacked a joint US-Kenya military base in Lamu and killed three Americans, a soldier and two contractors.
+Last week, the group attacked a joint US-Kenya military base in Lamu and killed three Americans, a soldier and two contractors.
 The attack on the Manda Bay Airfield was al Shabab’s first attack against US forces in Kenya.

 At least four students have been killed by al Shabab fighters at a school in Garissa county.

 On January 2, al Shabab killed four people when it attacked a convoy of buses in Lamu.

 In December, the group killed 11 people including 8 police officers after pulling them from a passenger bus along Wajir-Mandera Road.
 Also, in December, five security forces were killed when their vehicle ran over a roadside bomb in Wajir.
 In Garissa, two construction workers were killed.

 Al-Shabab’s offensive shows it is recovering after suffering high casualties from US drone strikes and pressure form the African Union forces.

 Last year, the group carried out an attack on a US-run military base in Baledogle in southern Somalia.

 Al-Shabab is fighting to topple the internationally-backed government in Mogadishu, and implement its own version of Islamic law.